I think coming from a world where you don’t fit in makes you more observant. Both Marc and I came from stiflingly safe suburban backgrounds…

 If you had to describe what makes your images different from those of other artists, what single word would you use?

 Gerard O’Connor [left] was born in Melbourne in 1963.
-He graduated from Australian Centre for Contemporary Photography in 1992 with a degree in Photography majoring in Fine Art.
+He graduated from Australian Centre for Contemporary Photography in 1992 with a degree in photography majoring in fine art.
 His distinctive style and creative individuality have won him many awards including the Art and Design Award (UK) and a M.A.D.C. award (Australia) for his fashion photography.
 In 2011 he was voted Australian Professional Photographer of the Year and Australian Fine Art Photographer of the Year.
 He lives and works in Melbourne.

 Marc Wasiak was born in Melbourne in 1971.
-Marc studied Fine Art at RMIT University, and Graphic Design at Monash University, both in Melbourne, and is now highly sought after for his experimental and innovative styling.
+Marc studied fine art at RMIT University, and graphic design at Monash University, both in Melbourne, and was highly sought after for his experimental and innovative styling.
 He passed away on 30 June 2021.

-Gerard & Marc began working together in 1994, a professional partnership that has continued over three decades in the fields of both art and advertising.
+Gerard & Marc began working together in 1994, a professional partnership that continued over three decades in the fields of both art and advertising.
 They have exhibited not only in Australia, but in Argentina, China, Japan, Korea and Singapore.
-Their work is held in a number of prestigious public and private collections including the Fine Art Museum, Buenos Aires; The Australian Embassy in Argentina; and, at the personal request of the Governor General of Australia, the Government House Art Collection, Canberra.
+Their work is held in a number of prestigious public and private collections including the Fine Art Museum, Buenos Aires; the Australian Embassy in Argentina; and, at the personal request of the Governor General of Australia, the Government House Art Collection, Canberra.
 In 2011 they were awarded the Jin Hou Niao Zun trophy for best international exhibition at the Pingyao International Photography Festival, China.
-Gerard & Marc live and work in Melbourne.

 Image: Gerard & Marc with the Jin Hou Niao Zun awards they won in 2011.